NeroReflex/Gishiki/README.md

 This is achieved by giving you the option of changing a service just by editing a configuration file.

-## Caching
-Gishiki achieve better performance using its own cache engine where possible in order to increase your application performance!

 ## Logging
 Gishiki gives you the ability of logging what happens on your server.

 Gishiki automatically logs exceptions, but delivers you full-control over your logs, exposing a simple logging API.

-Gishiki uses UNIX syslog for all of its logging management, allowing you to do whatever you want with your log entries.

 ## Requirements